31 Marketing Stats that'll Help You Drive your Marketing Strategy in 2018

 #9 79% marketers agree that interactive content can have reusable value, resulting in repeat visitors and multiple exposures.

-Interactive content has a longer shelf-life.
+Interactive content like quizzes and online surveys has a longer shelf-life.
 It can be used over and over again without much intervention from your end.
 Clearly, it’s an attractive proposition you need to be spending time on.

 #10 88% of marketers strongly feel that interactive content helps them stand out from their competitors.